 I completed my PhD at the Oxford Internet Institute where I studied how data-driven and automated reporting systems for sexual harassment reconfigure the ecosystem of campus safety in US higher education.
 I employed ethnographic methods with interface analysis to uncover the social, political, and ethical implications of using emerging technologies to govern sexual conduct.

 I also served as a Senior Researcher at Edgeryders.
 I designed and led a digital ethnography project that draws from participants' experiences with emerging technologies to inform policies for a more democratic, open, and trustworthy Internet.
 We used the semantic social network analysis (SSNA) to code, analyze, and visualize ethnographitc data.
 This research is a part of the European Commission's Next Genderation Internet (NGI) Forward project.

 Elsewhere, I examined AI/algorithmic accountability in public life, including ethical and practical scopes for predictive risk assessment tools for child protection services in the UK and the use of AI systems during COVID-19.

-Prior to research, I have nearly a decade of experience in community organizing, survivor advocacy, and qualitative research in US, UK, and South Korea.
+Prior to research, I have over a decade of experience in community organizing, survivor advocacy, and qualitative research in US, UK, and South Korea.
 I am incredibly proud to have been a part of youth- and survivor-led campaigns like Know Your IX and Our Harvard Can Do Better to demand a safer and more just campus.
 The lessons in community building, transformative justice, and solidarity continue to inform my work.

 I hold a MSc in social science of the Internet from the Oxford Internet Institute and a BA in gender and sexuality studies from Harvard.